Full-Time

 This is a hybrid role, requiring some in-office presence.

 Anyscale provides a platform designed to scale and productionize artificial intelligence (AI) and machine learning (ML) workloads.
-Its main product, Ray, is an open-source framework that helps developers manage and scale AI applications across various fields, including Generative AI, Large Language Models (LLMs), and computer vision.
-Ray allows companies to enhance the scalability, latency, and cost-efficiency of their AI operations, with some users reporting improvements of over 90% in these areas.
-Anyscale serves clients like OpenAI and Ant Group, who rely on Ray to train large models and improve their ML platforms.
-The company operates on a software-as-a-service (SaaS) model, charging clients a subscription fee for access to the Ray platform.
-Anyscale's goal is to empower organizations to efficiently scale their AI workloads and optimize their operational performance.
+Its main product, Ray, is an open-source framework that helps users manage and enhance AI applications across various fields, including Generative AI, Large Language Models (LLMs), and computer vision.
+Ray allows companies to improve the scalability, latency, and cost-efficiency of their AI operations, with some clients experiencing performance improvements of over 90%.
+Anyscale serves a range of clients, including major tech companies like OpenAI and Ant Group, who rely on Ray to train large models and enhance their ML platforms.
+Unlike many competitors, Anyscale focuses on providing a comprehensive solution that integrates seamlessly into existing workflows.
+The company's goal is to empower organizations to effectively scale their AI initiatives and optimize their operational efficiency.

 Company Size